 Lent is a 40-day period in which Catholics take on a penance, prayer, and fasting in preparation for the celebration of Jesus’ Resurrection on Easter Sunday.
 During the these 40 days, Catholics the age of 14 and above are expected to refrain from meat on Ash Wednesday and on Fridays as part of fasting.
 It is encouraged that we give up something during this time as a sacrifice.
 During this time, we reflect on our sins and recognize that God made the ultimate sacrifice – His own son who died for us.

 Ash Wednesday – February 26

-Ash Wednesday is a holy day of obligation where ashes are placed on the forehead as a symbol that we were born from dust and to dust we will return one day.
+On Ash Wednesday, ashes are placed on the forehead as a symbol that we were born from dust and to dust we will return one day.
 During this day, fasting is encouraged, as well as abstaining from meat throughout the day.

 Palm Sunday – April 5

 We attend mass on Palm Sunday in celebration of Jesus entering Jerusalem.
 The people of Jerusalem cheered him on and waved palm tree leaves in the air as Jesus rode on a donkey through Jerusalem.